 Puffin Browser is a simple, yet fast cloud-based web browser originally available on Android and iOS.
 By using remote servers, Puffin Browser is able to compress, encrypt and download content very quickly.
 If speed is your thing, try it out.

 Now with twice the speed as before, Firefox Quantum will probably become many people’s main web browser of choice once again.
 You should definitely give it a try and check out its speed.

 Internet Explorer has been included with all versions of Windows for a long time.
-It is still a very capable web browser, but will eventually be superseded by Windows 10's Microsoft Edge.
+It is still a very capable web browser, but it has been superseded by Windows 10’s Microsoft Edge.

 Lunascape is highly customizable and comes with the 3 main rendering engines – Trident, Gecko, and WebKit.
 It also supports a plethora of add-ons.

 Pale Moon is an Open Source web browser for Windows and Linux.
-It is originally based off of the Firefox browser and uses a layout engine called Goanna, which is similar to or based off of the Gecko engine.
+It is originally based on the Firefox browser and uses a layout engine called Goanna, which is similar to or based off of the Gecko engine.

 Google Chrome is a very popular, modern, fast and secure web browser enjoyed by many, and there are plenty of extensions and add-ons available to fulfill all your browsing needs.

 Midori is a very lightweight browser with a simple UI.
-It's ideal for less powerful or older computers, and it's the default web browser which comes with elementary OS.
+It’s ideal for less powerful or older computers, and it’s the default web browser that comes with elementary OS.